 • Lift heavy objects carefully or avoid heavy lifting.
 If you must lift something heavy, always bend from your knees — not your waist.

 • Stop smoking.
-Besides its role in many serious diseases, smoking often causes a chronic cough that can lead to or aggravate an inguinal hernia.
+Besides its role in many serious diseases, smoking often causes a long-lasting cough that can lead to an inguinal hernia or make an existing one worse.

 There are two general types of hernia operations — open hernia repair and minimally invasive hernia repair.